Mie Theory Approximations

 In geometric optics ray tracing, a ray that misses a particle by even the smallest distance continues onward unperturbed.
 Consider a particle that is so highly absorbing that it absorbs all of the light that hits it.
 Then no light will be scattered.
 The absorption and scattering eﬃciencies are then and , so that the extinction eﬃciency .
 Conversely, if the particle is non-absorbing, all light that hits it will be scattered.
 Then , , and .
 This is the origin of the “extinction paradox,” which was discussed on the Mie Theory Examples page.
 There we saw that Mie theory leads an asymptotic large-particle value of , not 1.
 The diﬀerence is that Mie theory fully accounts for diﬀraction and interference eﬀects, and geometric optics does not.

 Incidentally, if you want to convert a geometric optics eﬃciency into a cross section , there is a wonderful result, Cauchy’s Average Projected Area Theorem, which shows that for a convex polyhedron, the average projected area over all orientations, i.e. the average cross section, is one-fourth the surface area of the polyhedron.
 (This result is obvious only for a sphere, whose surface area is and whose cross section is .)
-If is the average area of the particle as seen from all orientations, the the cross section is given by , regardless of the particle shape (as long as it is convex, i.e., with any “indentations” in its surface).
+If is the average area of the particle as seen from all orientations, the the cross section is given by , regardless of the particle shape (as long as it is convex, i.e., without any “indentations” in its surface).

 The use of ray tracing to explain rainbows goes back to Descartes in the early 1600s.
 Another area of geophysical optics where ray tracing has proved very useful is the computation of phase functions for atmospheric ice crystals in cirrus clouds.
 These clouds are important for modeling the Earth’s radiation balance.
 Ice has a hexagonal crystal structure, so cloud ice crystals commonly form as hexagonal plates or solid or hollow columns, although more complex shapes (e.g., snowﬂakes and columns with pyramidal caps or indentations) can form, depending on the temperature and humidity during formation.